 Introduction

-North Ayrshire’s total resident population was 136,130 in 2015.
-The social and economic context of North Ayrshire is mixed with the islands of Arran, Cumbrae and the northern coastal region being relatively affluent in contrast to the other areas.
+The total resident population of North Ayrshire was estimated at 134,010 in mid-2024.
+The social and economic context of the area is mixed, with the islands of Arran and Cumbrae and parts of the northern coastal area more generally affluent, in contrast to other parts of the mainland authority area.

-North Ayrshire is more dependent on traditional manufacturing industries compared to Scotland as a whole and the main employers in the area include North Ayrshire Council itself, Ardagh Glass, Sigma Aldrich, GlaxoSmithKline, Caledonian Paper Plc, DSM Nutritional Products, EDF Energy, Magnox, Chivas Brothers Ltd, Taste of Arran, UPM Caledonian and British Polythene Industries.
+North Ayrshire has a higher dependence on traditional manufacturing industries compared to Scotland as a whole.
+Major employers within the area include North Ayrshire Council, Ardagh Glass, Sigma-Aldrich, GlaxoSmithKline, Caledonian Paper PLC, DSM Nutritional Products, EDF Energy, Magnox, Chivas Brothers Ltd, Taste of Arran, UPM Caledonian, and British Polythene Industries.

-Building Standards forms part of the council's Protective Services Section, within the Housing & Public Protection, Place Directorate, with the Protective Services Senior Manager reporting to the Head of Service for Housing & Public Protection.
-Building Standards operates from a single office within the council's headquarters at Cunninghame House, Irvine KA12 8EE.
+The Building Standards service forms part of the council's Protective Services section within the Housing and Public Protection directorate, Place.
+The Senior Manager (Protective Services) reports to the Head of Service for Housing and Public Protection.
+The Building Standards services operates from a single office within the council headquarters at Cunninghame House, Irvine, KA12 8EE.

-North Ayrshire Council's Building Standards team comprises of two teams of 4 surveyors and 1 apprentice, each with a responsibility for a geographical area.
-Each team is a self-contained multi-functional unit having all the necessary professional skills, competence and experience to deliver the full range of verification services offered by the section.
+North Ayrshire Council’s Building Standards team comprises of two teams of four surveyors and one apprentice, each with a responsibility for a geographical area.
+Each team is a self-contained multifunctional unit having all the necessary professional skills, competence and experience to deliver the full range of verification services offered by the section.

 The teams are also responsible for non-verification work including enforcement in respect of dangerous and defective structures, property complaints, unauthorised works, consultations, licensing inspections and liaison with North Ayrshire Access Panel.

-The purpose of the building standards system is to protect the public interest.
-The system sets out the essential standards that are required to be met when building work, or conversion of a building, takes place in order to meet building regulations.
+The purpose of the Building Standards system is to protect the public interest.
+The system sets out the essential standards that are required to be met when building work, or conversion of a building, takes place to meet building regulations.

 Verifiers, appointed by Scottish Ministers, are responsible for the independent checking of applications for building warrants to construct or demolish buildings, to provide services, fittings or equipment in buildings, or for conversions.